verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_lsm.md

 Seccomp can be used to restrict the system calls available to a container, thereby limiting its potential attack surface.
 Here’s how you can apply a Seccomp profile to an Nginx container:

 First, create a Seccomp profile in JSON format.
-For example, create a file named `frontend-seccomp.json` with the following content to restrict some potentially risky system calls:
+For example, create a file named `frontend-seccomp.json` under `/home/project` with the following content to restrict some potentially risky system calls:

 ```json
 {